 The aquaculture dialogues resulted in standards for 12 species: salmon, shrimp, tilapia, pangasius, trout, abalone, bivalves (oysters, mussels, clams and scallops) and seriola and cobia.
 The initial species were selected based on their degree of impact on the environment and society, their market value, and the extent to which they are traded internationally.

-The Netherlands based sustainability initiative IDH joined forces with WWF Netherlands to create the Aquaculture Stewardship Council in 2010.
+The Netherlands based Sustainable Trade Initiative IDH joined forces with WWF Netherlands to create the Aquaculture Stewardship Council in 2010.
 The ASC was established as a fully independent, not for profit oorganisation to both manage the standards developed for each species and to create future standards based on need and market demand.

 Membership in the ISEAL Alliance is available to any multi-stakeholder sustainability standard and accreditation bodies that demonstrate their ability to meet the ISEAL Codes of Good Practice and accompanying requirements, and commit to learning and improving.
 Through membership in ISEAL, standards systems show a commitment to supporting a unified movement of sustainability standards.
 ASC joined ISEAL as an associate member in January 2013 became a full member in April 2015.
 The ASC is the only aquaculture scheme to be accepted as a full member of ISEAL.

 In 2012, Regal Springs tilapia farm in Indonesia became the very first ASC certified farm.